 When politicians or CEOs go on television, they have their talking points.
 These are ideas they know they want to talk about and they make sure they touch on these talking points during an interview.
 You should have your own series of talking points ahead of time – applicable skills you've had, moments where you've excelled, or just some other highlight you want to make sure you don't overlook.

 - Answer using the STAR framework for story.

-There are interviewers who use the STAR interview approach, which asks you questions that you will answer with a story that follows this framework (they won’t tell you that ahead of time, but you’ll know what I mean once I explain STAR).
+Some interviewers use the STAR interview approach, which asks you questions that you will answer with a story that follows this framework (they won't tell you that ahead of time, but you'll know what I mean once I explain STAR).
 STAR stands for Situation, Task, Actions, and Results:

 - Situation: The backstory – who, what, where, and when.

 - Task: What were you expected to do.